isrand/hetsdk/README.md

 You can run both suites at once by running `npm run test:all` from the root folder of this repository.

+> [!NOTE]
+> To run the tests you will have to provide your own Hedera account id + Hedera private key.
+Duplicate the [.env.template](./tests/.env.template) file, rename it to `.env` and replace the values found there.

 ### Unit testing

 Unit testing is used to verify the main functionality of the SDK.
 Unit tests cover mostly cryptographic modules (`Kyber` and `RSA`) and the project's index file (`index.ts`).